davekinkead/reasons/README.md

       Reasons.highlight('#element')
     </script>

-Now, when text on the page is highlighted, you can indicate what part-of-argument it is and generate an argument map from these selections.
+When the text on the page is highlighted, you can indicate what part-of-argument it is and generate an argument map from these selections.

 [Highlighter Demo](http://dave.kinkead.com.au/reasons/demo/highlighter)